projjal1/Hand-Motion-Recognizer/README.md

 Using OpenCV and Tensorflow to detect hand motion using Computer Vision and DeepNN.

 <h2>Dependancies</h2>
-Tensorflow, Opencv
+Tensorflow, Opencv,Python3

 <h2>Hardware</h2>
 GPU to train model, Infrared Camera(preffered) to get better inference and prediction

 <h2>Modifications</h2>
-Added a script <pre>run.py</pre> to make predictions from webcam using OpenCV
+Added a script <pre>python run.py</pre> to make predictions from webcam using OpenCV

 <h2>Attributions</h2>
 <ul>